-Bar attendants prepare, mix and serve drinks to customers in hotels, bars, cafes, restaurants and clubs.
+Bar attendants prepare and mix drinks, serving customers in hotels, bars, cafes, restaurants, clubs and other licensed entertainment venues.

 Bar attendants may perform the following tasks: